Breast Augmentation is performed under General Anaesthetic in hospital. The hospital stay can be day or overnight.

 A range of other options including longer hospital stays and implant shapes are also available at additional cost.
 For example, anatomical implants are more expensive, adding $1000 to the price above.

 There are some very limited circumstances were Medicare will provide a rebate for women with considerable breast asymmetry (different sized breasts) or tuberous breasts.
+See more in the FAQs below.

 38 years old